Nibir088/Responsible-AI-Group-3-/Machine Unlearning.md

 ### Experiments and Results
 We test our certified removal mechanism in three settings:
-(1) removal from a standard linear logistic regressor
+**(1) removal from a standard linear logistic regressor**

 The experiments with the certified removal mechanism on the MNIST dataset, specifically focusing on the binary classification of digits 3 and 8.
-They use a regularized logistic regression model to explore the impact of varying the L2-regularization parameter (\(\lambda\)) and the standard deviation (\(\sigma\)) of the objective perturbation on test accuracy and the number of data removals the model can handle before needing retraining.
+They use a regularized logistic regression model to explore the impact of varying the L2-regularization parameter ($\lambda$) and the standard deviation ($\sigma$) of the objective perturbation on test accuracy and the number of data removals the model can handle before needing retraining.

 The experiments reveal key trade-offs:
-- Adjusting \(\lambda\) and \(\sigma\) impacts both test accuracy and the capability for data removals.
-Higher \(\lambda\) values increase the number of possible removals by reducing the gradient residual norm but can decrease accuracy if too large.
+- Adjusting $\lambda$ and $\sigma$ impacts both test accuracy and the capability for data removals.
+Higher $\lambda$ values increase the number of possible removals by reducing the gradient residual norm but can decrease accuracy if too large.
 - A balance between model accuracy and data removal robustness is necessary, with higher removal capacity generally leading to slightly lower accuracy.

 These results underscore the effectiveness of the certified removal mechanism in managing data deletions within model parameters, highlighting the necessity of fine-tuning the parameters to balance privacy concerns with model performance.

- (2) removal from a linear logistic regressor that uses a feature extractor pre-trained on public data
+ **(2) removal from a linear logistic regressor that uses a feature extractor pre-trained on public data**

 The authors evaluate their certified removal mechanism in scenarios where a feature extractor is pre-trained on public data.
 The experiments focus on two tasks: scene classification on the LSUN dataset and sentiment classification on the Stanford Sentiment Treebank (SST) dataset.
 The feature extractors used include a ResNeXt-101 model trained on Instagram images for LSUN, and a RoBERTa language model for SST.